-According to Statista, the total global revenue from in-app purchases projected for 2017 was nearly $37 billion, while the total global revenue generated from paid app downloads was only about $29 billion.
+According to App Annie’s State of Mobile 2020, the total global revenue from in-app purchases hit $120 billion in 2019, up by more than 200% since 2016.
 This shows that in-app purchases are dominating the industry and they should be a main focus to consider in the app development process.

 Now you can’t just create in-app purchases in your app haphazardly and let it run itself.
-It’s a long process that requires blood, sweet, and tears.
-You need to optimize your in-app purchases to make sure that you’re getting the most that you can out of them.
+It’s a long process that requires blood, sweat, and tears.
+You need to form an in-app purchases strategy and optimize your in-app purchases to make sure that you’re getting the most that you can out of them.

 There are many different models, techniques, and strategies that the top-grossing apps and industry leaders use to optimize their in-app purchases and increase their revenue and we’ll be discussing all of the main and most popular ones.
 So without further ado, let’s get started.